 Neutral colors are easier to decorate around and less distracting than brighter or louder colors.
 For this reason, they usually appeal to a wider pool of potential renters.
 Examples of neutral colors include white, gray, ivory, taupe, and beige.

 While these colors are generally a safe bet for a rental property, they still need to be used correctly.
-To start off, stark white walls can be a turn off for tenants who wish for something interesting, and they may require more frequent cleaning.
-In addition, there may be no contrast for wall hangings, and this may not look good for your rental ad.
+Stark white walls can turn off tenants who wish for something interesting, and they may require more frequent cleaning.
+Also, there may be no contrast for wall hangings, which may not look good for your rental ad.